Lumberj3ck/lumberj3ck-site/content/posts/go-packages/index.md

   touch main.go
 {{< / highlight >}}

+After all we'll have the following folders structure:
+{{< highlight bash >}}
+  ├── main
+  │   ├── go.mod
+  │   ├── main.go
+  │   └── utils.go
+  └── mymodule
+      ├── calc
+      │   └── math.go
+      └── go.mod
+{{< / highlight >}}

-Inside of main.go
+Inside main.go:

 {{< highlight go "linenos=table,hl_lines=,linenostart=1" >}}
 package main

 import (
   "fmt"
   "mymodule/calc"
 )

-func main(){
+func main() {
   fmt.Println(calc.AddInt(1, 2))
 }
 {{< / highlight >}}

-Try to run and get an error
+**Inside of main directory**
 {{< highlight bash >}}
-  # Inside of main directory
   go run .
 {{< / highlight >}}

+If we try to run this, we'll get an error:

 {{< highlight bash >}}
-  package mymodule/calc  is not in std (/usr/local/go/src/mymodule/calc)
+  package mymodule/calc is not in GOROOT (/usr/local/go/src/mymodule/calc)
 {{< / highlight >}}

 {{< blockquote >}}
- The problem here, that we didn't declare anything inside of `main/go.mod` about where go should search for this module `mymodule`.
-Go tried to search inside of GOROOT, when didn't found saw that name of our module doesn't look like url and emited following error.
+This error occurs because we haven't specified where Go should find the mymodule module within main/go.mod.
+Go attempted to search in GOROOT but couldn't find it and, since the module name doesn't resemble a URL, emitted this error.
 {{< / blockquote >}}

-We need to explicitly say to go compiler where is `mymodule` located.
-If module is only on our local machine, we need to use `replace` directive.
+We need to explicitly tell the Go compiler where mymodule is located.
+If the module is only on our local machine, we use the replace directive.

 {{< highlight go "linenos=table,hl_lines=,linenostart=1" >}}
 module main

 go 1.22.2

-// location of mymodule relatively to main module replace mymodule => ../mymodule
+// location of mymodule relative to the main module replace mymodule => ../mymodule
 {{< / highlight >}}

-Let's test one more time
+Let's test again:

-**Inside of main directory**
+Inside the main directory

 {{< highlight bash >}}
   go run  .
 {{< / highlight >}}

+We'll get almost equivalent error, but now we just need to get the module:

 {{< highlight bash >}}
-  package mymodule/calc  is not in std (/usr/local/go/src/mymodule/cal) module mymodule provides package mymodule/calc and is replaced but not required; to add it: go get mymodule
+  package mymodule/calc is not in GOROOT (/usr/local/go/src/mymodule/cal) module mymodule provides package mymodule/calc and is replaced but not required; to add it: go get mymodule
 {{< / highlight >}}

-Let's run the command:
+Let's run the suggested command:

 {{< highlight bash >}}
   go get mymodule
 {{< / highlight >}}

-Inside of main/go.mod we got new string:
+Inside main/go.mod, we now have a new line:

 {{< highlight bash >}}
   require mymodule v0.0.0-00010101000000-000000000000 // indirect
 {{< / highlight >}}

-It points to which exactly version of this module go compiler will use for build.
+This indicates the specific version of the mymodule module that the Go compiler will use for building.

-Run the main.go one more time.
-Hooray, now it's working!
+Running main.go one more time should now work successfully!